srimanthd/github_issue_tracker/README.md

 2. I would add better validation and error handling,

-3. I would develope better looking UI.
+3. I would develop better looking UI.

-4. I would simplify things by splitting the implimentation to different parts.
+4. I would simplify things by splitting the implementation to different parts.

 ############################ Resources used ########################################